 - Voting behavior: We create dummies for the different parties - Political ideology: We measure respondents' political ideology using a 10-point scale ranging from (1) very left-wing to (10) very right-wing.
 We recode the variable such that higher values correspond to respondents being more left-wing. - Beliefs about regional autonomy: We measure beliefs about regional autonomy using a z-scored transformation of the answers to the following question: "Do you think that, in general, the creation and development of the autonomous regions has been a rather positive or rather negative fact for Spain?"
-The answer categories are (i) Rather positive, (ii) neither positive nor negative, (iii) rather negative.
-We code the variable such that higher values correspond to more negative views beliefs. - Favoring Catalonian Independence referendum: We measure suppot for a selfdetermination referendum using the following question: "Do you think that the holding of a referendum of self-determination in Catalonia should be considered?"
+The answer categories are (i) rather positive, (ii) neither positive nor negative, (iii) rather negative.
+We code the variable such that higher values correspond to more negative beliefs. - Favoring Catalonian Independence referendum: We measure support for a self-determination referendum using the following question: "Do you think that the holding of a referendum of self-determination in Catalonia should be considered?"
 Our outcome variables of interest takes value 1 if respondents support the holding of the referendum.

-Other mechanisms We also study migration choices, the age at which people moved out of their parents' place, the years outside of the region of birth, income, employment status, and current location choice.
+Other mechanisms We also study perceived exposure to people from different socioe-conomic backgrounds, migration choices, the age at which people moved out of their parents' place, self-assessed openness to experiences, and an evaluation of the military service to understand mechanisms.